How to Cook Sausage in the Oven

 4. Almost Foolproof

 While no cooking method is entirely foolproof, oven baking sausage comes close.
+Rather than turn over sausage constantly on a skillet so the meat cooks evenly, you’ll find yourself adjusting less if your oven maintains a steady temperature for you.
 You only need to know which temperature to use, which temperature the sausage must reach and which pan to use.
 Understanding these three simple things can make your dinner a complete success.
 Even if you’ve never cooked a meal before, you can bake your meat in the oven and have a tasty meal.

 You won’t need to follow a recipe to cook your links or patties in the oven.
 If you need to raise or lower the baking temperature to accommodate another dish in the oven, you can.
 Reducing the temperature will increase the cooking time whereas raising it will decrease the time.
 To ensure you don’t overcook the meat, always use a meat thermometer to verify the interior has reached the perfect temperature for eating and safety.